StartUpNameError/sparkjobs/README.md

 ```

 That is, all files and dependencies are first packaged into a single ZIP file
-so spark can import them within the job.
+so Spark can import them within the job.
 Subsecuent runs do not need to rerun
 the ``make`` command (except when the job has been modified).